kevcheung/guess-number/README.md

 # Guess Number

 # Goal
-- To create a number guessing game with the help of some starter code from the Udemy course by Jonas Schmedtmann
+- To create a vanilla js number guessing game with the help of some starter code from the Udemy course by Jonas Schmedtmann
 - https://www.udemy.com/course/the-complete-javascript-course/

 # Functionality